karan13-collab/flash_rent/README.md

 # Flash Rent

 Car Rental App created with Flutter and Firebase.
+Front-end created with flutter, and cars' information saved as non-relational database collections in Google Firebase.
 <center>

 # Onboarding Page